evgenyb/iac-meetup/workshops/02-implement-azure-infrastructure-with-arm-templates/labs/lab-04/readme.md

 git push
 ```

-Then go to Azure DevOps and check that `storage-account` build is running...
+Go to Azure DevOps and check that `storage-account` build is running...

 ![step3](images/step3-1.png)